 The focal point of the Motion Analysis Lab is the Gait Lab, where five force plates embedded in the floor and eleven infra-red high-speed cameras map the movement of patients as they walk, run, or throw.
 To isolate the Gait Lab’s force plates from the existing building structure, substantial structural modifications were required, including reinforcement and a raised concrete slab.
 The Motion Analysis Lab also features a treadmill lab to teach patients with new prosthetics, leg braces, or joint replacements how to walk with their new equipment in a safe environment.

 Additionally, the renovation condenses Healthy Living Program office and support areas onto one floor, while replacing existing spaces with programs that better align with department and client needs.
-Phase II will consolidate the Sports Medicine Program, bringing all program components together under one roof and including three procedure rooms, eleven exam rooms, and support spaces that will improve efficiency for both staff and patients.
+Phase II consolidates the Sports Medicine Program, bringing all program components together under one roof and including three procedure rooms, eleven exam rooms, and support spaces that improve efficiency for both staff and patients.

 Size: 23,000 sq. ft.